dead8309/Kizzy/README.md

 - Import the project
 - Click on Build and Run

-## Important
+> **Warning**
-This app uses the Discord Gateway connection so this might not be safe.
+> This app uses the Discord Gateway connection so this might not be safe.
 Use this at your own risk.
 However people have been using custom rich presence for past 4-5 years and there's is still no case of account getting terminated.

 ## Translate
 See [Contribute for Translation](https://github.com/dead8309/Kizzy/issues/2#issue-1370365856)